trevortombe/covidgraphs/international.md

 ---
 layout: page
-title: OECD
+title: Broad International Comparisons
-subtitle: Comparing Developed Economies
+subtitle: Pick Your Preferred Measure!
 ---

 It is difficult (and sometimes not even useful) to compare vaccination efforts across countries.
 To help provide context, the following is a selection of several metrics looking at how Canada ranks globally.
 Pick your preferred measure!